 About Janaki Mandir

 Janaki Mandir is situated in the heart of Janakpur in Nepal.
 This temple is named Janaki after the name of Sita.
 Sita is also called Janaki, daughter of Janak.
 This temple is an eastern architecture.
 Janaki Mandir was built by Queen Brisabhanu Kunwari of Tikamgarh in AD 1911.
 It is said they spent 900,000 Rupees to finish this temple.
 That is the resaon this temple is also called Nau Lakha Mandir (nine Lakh Rupees temple).
-It is said In 1898AD (1955 Bikaram Sambat), a golden statue of Sita was found at the spot, and Sita is also said to have lived there.
+It is said In 1898AD (1955 Bikaram Sambat), a golden statue of Sita was found at the spot where Sita is said to have lived.
 It is also said that the temple was built on the holy site where Sannyasi Shurkishordas had found the images of Goddess Sita.
 It is also said that King Janak performed the worship of ‘Shiva-Dhanus’ on the location where the Janaki Temple is situated.

 How is this celebrated